consentsam/ai-marketing-bot/data/docs/YieldFi-Ai-Agent-Implementation.md

         * `docs/usage.md`
         * `docs/deployment.md`
         * Update `README.md`

+---
+**Step Completion Summary (2025-05-08 HH:MM):**
+* **Status:** Completed & Approved by User
+* **Files Modified/Created:**
+    * `docs/usage.md` (Updated)
+    * `docs/api.md` (Updated)
+    * `README.md` (Updated)
+* **Summary of Changes:**
+    * `docs/usage.md`: Enhanced with detailed instructions for the category-based tweet generation feature, including a step-by-step guide for using the feature through the UI.
+    * `docs/api.md`: Updated with information about the `TweetCategory` class, its methods (including `load_categories`), and the UI components in `category_select.py`.
+    * `README.md`: Expanded the features section with detailed information about the category-based tweet generation, updated the setup instructions to mention `categories.json`, and added an entry in the changelog documenting the implementation of Steps 17-19.
+    * All documentation now fully reflects the implementation status including the recently completed category-based tweet generation feature.
+---

 ## Implementation Approach Summary
 This summary provides an excellent high-level view of the development philosophy.